rakutentech/mobile-sdk-guidelines/android-sdk-development-guidelines.md

 * MUST have consistent minSdk and supportLib versions with other SDKs
     * SHOULD use [shared build configuration](https://github.com/rakutentech/android-buildconfig) for consistent version with other SDKs/libraries
     * MAY use manual configuration with values (same as in [shared build configuration](https://github.com/rakutentech/android-buildconfig)), if so
-        * SHOULD use minSdk 15
+        * SHOULD use minSdk 21
-        * MUST use supportLibs version 26.0.0
+        * SHOULD use latest versions of [Android X](https://developer.android.com/jetpack/androidx) libraries (if required)
 * MUST NOT depend on locally stored libraries
 * MUST NOT use wildcards (+) for exported dependencies, i.e. dependencies that SDK clients will inherit
     * Example 1: using the [auto value](https://github.com/google/auto/tree/master/value) annotation processor in version 1.4-rc1 is allowed because it is not exported to SDK clients